nasadov/carbon-aware-orchestrator/README.md

 ### Silly algorithm

 This is just for testing purposes.
-Silly algorithm assigns scores to the nodes based on the alphabetical order of their names.
-We have two implementation: `server-go` and `server-python`.
+It comes with two implementation (golang and python) but only the golang one is maintained.
+Silly algorithm can be launched in two different modes:
+* `modulo`: scores are assigned based on nodes alphabetical order.
+Microservices are ordered LIFO and grouped according to the value of the modulo passed on the command line.
+* `config`: scores are assigned according to the configuration set at the beginning of the `silly.go` file.
+No microservice order is given.

 The client (`.pkg/silly/client-go`) sends the following cluster status:
 * Infrastructure